a9nna/202301-w7ch2-ana-coronel-front/components.md

 - Receives a list of robots
 - Shows a list of robots.
+- Shows a robot card.
-- Sends a robot to each robot card component.
+- Sends a robot card component for every robot in the list of robots.

 # Robot (card)